pdxjohnny/dffml/docs/plugins/dffml_model.rst

 - classifications: List of strings

-  - Options for value of predict
+  - Options for value of classification

 - features: List of features